bitbar/test-samples/appium/sample-scripts/java/README.md

 	`./zip_project.sh` This creates a zip package called: <b>server\_side\_test\_package.zip</b>

 * You can also manually zip the project's sources.
-You have to include at least the following files in the zip package
+You have to include at least the following files in the zip package.
+Note that these files have to be at the root of the zip file, i.e. not inside any additional directory.
  	* run-tests.sh
 	* pom.xml
 	* src/